totaljs/openplatform/readme.md

 __Chart.js__:

-You can find here <http://www.chartjs.org/docs/> all charts types and data structure pf all charts.
+You can find here <http://www.chartjs.org/docs/> all charts types and their data structure.
 Here is a simple example of `doughnut` chart:

 ```json
 {